MileHacker Logo

 • Be mindful of motorcycles and electric scooters that may weave through traffic.

-• Peak hours bring significant congestion, impacting travel times for all transportation modes.
+• Peak hours bring significant congestion, impacting travel times for all means of transportation.

 • Parking can be scarce and expensive in popular city center areas.